 What brings me to write about this?
-When said person denounced her former works and affiliations nearly 2 years ago, I did a little spin in my head, decided I couldn’t deal and moved along.
+When Doreen Virtue denounced her former works and affiliations nearly 2 years ago, I did a little spin in my head, decided I couldn’t deal and moved along.
 I even put her decks and books aside feeling they held negative energy.
 Over time, her co-authors have stepped up so my decks, bathed in the moonlight, washed with pink salt and saged, are Holy again.
 I revere them once more and call on them when so inspired.
 UPDATE 10/14/2019: Doreen Virtue’s current meanderings along her very conservative Christian path are so alarming to me that I have indeed gotten rid of all card decks and books with her name.
 I decided that pulling from her decks, especially for other people- may give a mixed message and I do not want to be viewed as a supporter of her current path.

 Today I renounce

 It is sad to me that someone who gave so many the permission to live in Spirit, to be inspired and to trust in the Divine- someone who allowed people to understand the multiple paths to ascension, now claims there is but one way.
-The boxed, charasmatic, line in the sand, in that inflexibly boundaried Christian way.
+The boxed, charasmatic, line in the sand, in that inflexibly boundaried and fear-based “Christian” way.

 I was called to write about this nearly two years ago.
 I knew I would.
 Consider this writing “Divinely inspired.”